 Over the past eight years CPHR Alberta has worked to align its regulatory practices with the best practices of leading professional associations.
 This includes elevating the registration standards related to assessment, such as introducing an academic requirement, a professional experience requirement and good character attestation requirements.

 CPHR Alberta completed a series of member consultations sessions across Alberta, including two sessions at the annual conference, on a new Code of Ethics and Standards of Professional Conduct.
 The Code and Standard were approved by the Board of Directors in May 2014 and implemented January 1, 2015.
 The Code and Standard aligns the HR profession towards achieving self-regulation by raising the credibility of the designation and elevating the quality of HR practice in Alberta.

 The Association has in place many of the components expected from a professional association seeking to become self-regulated including a discipline function, continuing professional development, a rigorous registration process, and a defined scope of practice.
 The Association is not requesting a limited scope of practice on behalf of the membership.
 Specific changes you may see under a self-regulated model include:

-- Certain volunteer committees will assume formal legal functions such as the Practice Review Committee, the Registration Committee and the Discipline Committee.
+- Certain volunteer committees will assume formal legal functions such as the Registration Committee, the Discipline Committee and the Appeal Committee.

 - Further improvements to the Discipline Committee’s processes to better protect members and the public.